“Look after the soil and the soil will look after you!”

 8 Year Partnership with Can: Do4Kids

-100% of Anzac Day Trade donated to Legacy
+Anzac Day Trade donated to Legacy & Blaze Aid

 Legacy offer support to returning service men and women and their families.
 Anzac Day is not a usual day of trade for Howard Vineyard, however in 2021 we decided to throw open the doors for a full day of trade.
-With the decision to donate 100% of revenue generated on this day to be donated to Legacy.
+With the decision to donate a portion of the revenue generated on this day to be donated to Legacy.
 This was a small token of our thanks for the assistance we received from the men and women at the Woodside Army Barracks in the wake of the recent bushfires in the Adelaide Hills.
-We were very proud to present a cheque valued at more than $11000, this was made up of 100% of trade revenue from opening on Anzac Day and the generous donations of our guests over the ANZAC weekend.
-Thank you!

 Cystic Fibrosis Australia